-We ask that each individual interested in being baptized read through the following page.
+We ask that each individual interested in being baptized read through the following page and use the form at the bottom to sign-up.

 Baptism - The Idea